testing-library/jest-native/README.md

 toHaveProp(prop: string, value?: any);
 ```

-Check that an element has a given prop.
+Check that the element has a given prop.

 You can optionally check that the attribute has a specific expected value.